 Although apologizing is not the same as telling the other driver you were to blame, the other driver’s insurance agent may argue this was an admission of fault.
 Avoid apologizing after an accident in Maryland.
 Say as little as possible beyond outlining what happened in the crash to the investigator.

 Saying “I’m sorry” after a car accident does not admit fault in Maryland but the other side’s insurance company can argue it does.
 You will face an additional and unnecessary hurdle while making a claim if you apologize.
 Here are some reasons why saying sorry can harm your car accident injury case and how a Maryland car accident lawyer can help.

 1. Saying sorry can give a misleading impression of the accident

 The moments when the dust settles after a car accident can be chaotic.
 It’s often hard to know what happened or who was at fault.
 Apologizing can give the other driver an inaccurate impression that you are accepting blame.
-Leave the issue of culpability to the police, insurance adjusters and the attorneys.
+Leave the issue of culpability to the police, insurance adjusters, and the Maryland personal injury attorneys.

 2. Apologizing can be used against you